tomesink/obsidian/10 Projects/Notes/Web Design 101/Episode 16 - 5 Website Types & How To Design Them.md

 ### 2. Imagery

 Because just reading text is boring.
-Image cane be inside the post or in form of a hero/banner to trigger
+Image cane be inside the post or kind of a hero/banner to trigger people to click on it.

+### 3. Categorisation

+Using tags or categories